Virgule09/technical_challenge_WD/the-phone-cave-client/README.md

 CSS was left for the end, the requirements were to have a responsive website that doesn't look "too bad".
 I decided to adopt a minimalistic layout.
 However I did not have time to implement a spinner to display while the data is loading.

+# INSTRUCTIONS
+No particular instructions, you will need to configure the port on your machine.
+Don't forget about the packages ;)